 Graduate students interested in the AGTC are encouraged to begin working on it as soon as they begin their teaching assistantships.
 Upon application, a representative from CIE (Center for Instructional Excellence) or a departmental faculty or staff member will assist the graduate student in individualizing the AGTC program and provide guidance throughout the process.

 Graduate students who fulfill AGTC requirements and demonstrate excellence in teaching are eligible to have their applications reviewed by the AGTC committee.

 While graduate students are encouraged to complete the Graduate Teacher Certificate (GTC) program prior to completing the AGTC, it is not mandatory to do so (see the companion brochure on the GTC).
 Requirements fulfilled for the GTC can be applied to the AGTC program.
-Application to begin the AGTC program can be made through CIE by emailing CIE@purdue.edu.
+Click on the buton to the left to enroll in the program.